 The vast network of cross-country trails have been designed and built by renowned trail designer Glen Jacobs and his team from World Trail.
 The trails are designed to be low maintenance, sustainable and blend seamlessly with the alpine environment.
 Mt Buller and Mt Stirling's cross-country trails are free to use and are suitable for conventional mountain bikes.
 They range in altitude from 600 metres to 1805 metres, and include a variety of technical features and obstacles.

-Most trails are also open to other mountain visitors, including walkers, horse riders and 4-Wheel Drives, so please ride appropriately and be courteous to other trail users.
+Most trails are shared with other mountain visitors, including walkers, horse riders and 4-Wheel Drives, so please ride appropriately and be courteous to everyone you meet on the trail.

 Hit the trails with your own bike, or hire some equipment and join a tour.
 It’s a great way to experience Mt Stirling first hand!